-3.3.12 Internal review of a decision to refuse accreditation/to grant accreditation subject to conditions review does not include consideration of new material or variations to the education provider's submission).
+3.3.12Internal review of a decision to refuse accreditation/to grant accreditation subject to conditions

 The education provider may seek internal review of the decision to refuse accreditation, in accordance with section 48(4) of the National Law, or of the decision to grant accreditation subject to conditions.
 Internal review is review based upon all of the material and information available to the Specialist Education Accreditation Committee at the time it made its decision.
-(Note internal
+(Note internal review does not include consideration of new material or variations to the education provider's submission).